 Here at Second Harvest, we have multiple volunteer opportunities for individuals and groups.
 Whether you are interested in becoming a regular volunteer or just helping out as time allows, we can work around your schedule.
 We do prefer to schedule our volunteers ahead of time due to space constraints.
 However, if you have a few open hours in your day please give us a call.

-If you are interested in COURT-RELATED COMMUNITY SERVICE hours, you must make an appointment.
+If you are interested in COURT-APPOINTED COMMUNITY SERVICE hours, you must make an appointment by contacting Jodi-Ann Donnelly at email@example.com or call 912-721-1792.
 Please see below under Volunteer Guidelines and then Court-Related Community Service Hours for requirements.

-Please sign up by clicking on the link above or contact our Community Relations Manager in Savannah, Paula Hall at 912.721.1795 or firstname.lastname@example.org.
+Please sign up by clicking on the link above or contact our Volunteer Center Coordinator in Savannah at 912.721.1795.

 BRUNSWICK INDIVIDUAL & GROUP VOLUNTEER OPPORTUNITIES